About Rose

 - Master’s degree, Counseling and Psychological Services — Saint Mary’s University of Minnesota

-- Ongoing training in expressive arts therapy, developmental approaches, and collaborative creative process in psychotherapy
+- Ongoing professional development in expressive arts-based therapeutic approaches, embodied creative process, and improvisational methods in psychotherapy